oursky/gitlint-bot/README.md

 # gitlint-bot

-gitlint-bot is a Github App that lints commit messages against custom rules and periodically posts a summary of these anlyses in a Slack channel.
+gitlint-bot is a Github App that lints commit messages against custom rules and periodically posts a summary of these analyses in a Slack channel.

 The goal of this App is to promote better and more consistent commit message style among developers in an organization.